Scotland for Animals is conducting a campaign to get mandatory, independently monitored CCTV into all abattoirs in Scotland.

 Scotland for Animals recently visited the largest pig slaughterhouse in Europe.
-This plant has a very similar CCTV system in place to that which we are calling for.
-Fitting and running costs comparitavely are very low however the positive impact on not only animals but staff is substantial.
+This plant has a similar CCTV system in place to that which we are calling for.
+Fitting and running costs comparitavely are very low however the positive impact on animals and staff is substantial.

 We know that the situation in Scotland's slaughterhouses means that it is very difficult for staff to prevent or report animal abuse.
 We also know from the contact we have with them that there are many who are sick of the cruelty they see every day in their workplaces but due to intimidation or threats of sacking are powerless to take action.

 If you are one of these workers we have your back.
 Contact us in confidence at email@example.com

 This won't happen without you.
 Remember doing nothing changes nothing, but actions large & small facilitate change.
 Your voice can help us get there quicker.

 - Order our free CCTV campaign materials for your workplace, school, library etc. Get your friends and family involved too.